jazzband/django-axes/docs/10_reference.rst

 Axes offers extendable APIs that you can customize to your liking.

-You can specialize the following base classes or altenatively implement your own classes based on the following base implementations.
+You can specialize the following base classes or alternatively implement your own classes based on the following base implementations.